The Early Modern Philosophy Calendar

 Abstracts for papers falling under any of the above themes, broadly construed, are welcomed.
 Abstracts should be no more than 500 words in length (those that exceed the word limit will not be considered) and prepared for blind review.
 Please include your name, affiliation and contact details in the body of your email.
 Abstracts in Microsoft Word or PDF format should be submitted to email@example.com by midnight on 28 November 2014.
 Decisions on submissions will be relayed no later than 21 December 2014.
 Papers selected for presentation at the conference should be of a length suitable for delivery in 30 minutes, i.e. 3500 - 4000 words (max.).
 All conference papers will be made available online to delegates prior to the start of the conference; to facilitate this, the deadline for the submission of papers is 31 May 2015.

-Following the conference, the organizers aim to compile and publish a peer-reviewed volume, Leibniz - Scientist, Leibniz - Philosopher, consisting of the papers by the two invited keynote speakers (too be announced later) as well as a number of other high-quality contributions developed from the papers delivered at the conference.
+Following the conference, the organizers aim to compile and publish a peer-reviewed volume, Leibniz - Scientist, Leibniz - Philosopher, consisting of selected conference papers.
 When submitting an abstract, please indicate in your email whether you would like your paper considered for publication as part of this volume.

 Contacts: Lloyd Strickland, Erik Vynckier, and Julia Weckend.